wp-plugins/wowslider/readme.txt

  = 10.
 I bought WOW Slider Unlimited Websites license.
 Could I use it as a part of my own template which will be sold? =

 You need Enterprise license in this case.
 With Enterprise license you can redistribute WOW Slider as a part of your applications or templates.
 Also the Enterprise license allows you to install the WOW Slider app on up to 10 computers.

+= 11.
+What is difference between Single Website and Unlimited Websites licenses? =

+With Single site license you are able to install slideshows, generated with WOW Slider on any pages within your domain name.
+Unlimited Websites License allows you to install sliders on an unlimited number of your own or your clients sites.

 == Screenshots ==